 Annual Snowshoe Cocktails Races at The Beacon Bar & Grill at Camp Richardson.

-Whatever you decide, don’t miss the opportunity to hit the Tahoe trails this winter.
+Whatever you decide, don’t miss the opportunity to hit the Tahoe trails this winter and book a stay at Camp Richardson for easy access to great snowshoeing.
 Happy hiking!